bszafranski/cram/docs/create-network.rst

 .. image:: /images/edit-node.png

-The **Node Number** is automatically assigned by Excel CRAM.
+The **Node Number** is automatically assigned by CRAM.
 Nodes can not be reused in the network.

 **The Node Name** is user-defined, and is typically left blank.
 If the Node Name is used, it must be an ASCII string (alphanumeric and/or special characters).
 A good example for a node name would be a stream gage name, location, or other geographic reference.